cmorten/luath/docs/guide.md

   Description:

-      CLI for fast front-end development in Deno
+      CLI for fast front-end development in Deno.

   Options:

       -h, --help     - Show this help.
       -V, --version  - Show the version number for this program.
+      -c, --config    [filename]  - Use this config file (if argument is used but value is unspecified, defaults
+                                  to luath.config.ts).
+      -p, --port      <port>      - Port to run the server on.
+(Default: 3000)
+      -h, --hostname  <hostname>  - Hostname to run the server on.

   Commands:

-      serve  &lt;root&gt;  - Serve an application directory with HMR build  &lt;root&gt;  - Build an application directory
+      serve  [root]  - Serve the application with HMR. build  [root]  - Build the production assets.
   </code></pre>
     <p>For help with subcommands similarly provide the help flag, for example <code>luath serve --help</code>.</p>
     </section>